dib-a/dwm/README.md

 # dwm

-This is my arch linux dwm setup
+This is my dwm setup